HEALTH AND ILLNESS ANTHROPOLOGY

 The course is taught through lectures, audio-visual materials, class discussion and group presentations of selected articles.

-The instructor receives the students in his office located in the Department of Humanities (Malcanton Marcorà) upon appointment arranged by email.
+The professor receives the students in his office located in the Department of Humanities (Malcanton Marcorà) upon appointment arranged by email.

 This subject deals with topics related to the macro-area "Human capital, health, education" and contributes to the achievement of one or more goals of U. N. Agenda for Sustainable Development